Centre for Missional Leadership: History

 CML was started as the Watford School of Leadership (WSOL), opening its doors in September 2009.
 Steve Cardell, a businessman, along with Greg Downes, an Anglican priest, theologian and evangelist, started WSOL.
 The college emerged relationally from St Andrew’s Chorleywood, where Cardell was a member and Greg Downes was an associate minister.

 Courses

 CML offered a Certificate in Missional Leadership, a one-year programme that provided a Bible overview, training in evangelism, mission and leadership skills.
 Everyday practitioners of these areas served as lecturers on the course including: William Challis, Gerald Coates, Charles Foster, Mark Greene and George Verwer.

+Closure

+The centre closed down in late 2013.